PTSD and Suicidal Ideation in Veterans

 I Know Someone Is Suicidal

 Perhaps you have a family member, friend, or coworker thinking about suicide.
-It can feel overwhelming when someone shares these thoughts with you, and you might be unsure of what action to take.
+It can feel overwhelming when someone shares these thoughts with you, and you might be unsure what action to take.
 This can be difficult when the person who shares asks you not to tell anyone else.
-Suicide is a severe matter, and gauging the level of danger someone’s in can be challenging.
+Suicide is a severe matter, and gauging the level of danger, someone’s in can be challenging.

 What To Do: